1996 Dimapur car bombing

 The 1996 Dimapur car bombing occurred on 25 December 1996, when the NSCN-IM detonated a powerful car bomb triggered from remote control in the Ara Mile neighbourhood of Dimapur, Nagaland in an attempted assassination on Kihoto Hollohon, the then Minister of Industries & Commerce of Nagaland.
 Hollohon escaped as he was not in the vehicle.
-The blast killed his wife, daughter, granddaughter, grandson and one other on spot.
+The blast killed his wife, daughter, granddaughter, grandson and one other on the spot.

 Incident

-On 25 December 1996, the NSCN-IM triggered car bomb from remote control in an assassination attempt on Hollohon and his family while they were returning home from a Christmas service in the Ara Mile neighbourhood of Dimapur.
+On 25 December 1996, the NSCN-IM triggered a car bomb from remote control in an assassination attempt on Hollohon and his family while they were returning home from a Christmas service in the Ara Mile neighbourhood of Dimapur.

 Hollohon escaped as he was not in the vehicle at that time.
 The vehicle, a Maruti Suzuki Gypsy, in which his wife Vitoli, daughter Nishela, grand-daughter Hollotoli and grand-son Ninoto (2 year old) and one other were seated exploded killing everyone on the spot.